CQCL/hugr/specification/hugr.md

 5.  removing all nodes in R

-6. If any edges inserted in step 2 are inter-graph (i.e DFG. non-sibling), inserting any `Order` edges required to validate them.
+6. If any edges inserted in step 2 are non-local (i.e DFG. non-sibling), inserting any `Order` edges required to validate them.

 ##### Outlining methods